 Building Access: Access to the building is limited to the 5th Street entrance.
 Employees have access to City Hall from the basement breezeway.
 The 4th Street entrance is closed, and access under the concrete roof canopy surrounding the building is restricted.
 The entrance limitations are due to the deterioration of the concrete roof canopy which is showing signs of aging including the spalling of the concrete.
 Over the years, moisture has seeped into the 1500 ton concrete structure causing the rebar within the concrete to rust and deteriorate.
 The structure also is deflecting, or sagging, nearly nine inches at its corners.

 Phase I Rehabilitation Project: The City of Paducah has in place an Architecture and Engineering contract with Marcum Engineering for the first phase of City Hall rehabilitation.
 Phase IA includes the rehabilitating and improving of City Hall’s roofing membrane, concrete overhang (canopy) through steel beam stabilization of roof cantilevers, façade, heating and cooling systems, skylights, windows, and exterior doors.
 The estimated cost for design services and construction along with a construction contingency is approximately $4.9 million.
 A contract also was approved January 23, 2018, with A&K Construction in the amount of $4,293,781 for the project.
+Four changes orders have been approved for the project as well.
+Taking into account the cost reductions and increases due to the four Change Orders, the total contract with A&K currently is $4,322,283.
 The contractor began working March 4, 2018.
+The building has a screen around it as crews have been removing layers of paint and debris from the exterior.
+The screen helps keep the debris on the concrete podium area for containment and removal.
+The project is expected to be completed in early 2019.
 Funds have been identified for the project using a combination of anticipated historic tax credits, the remaining funds from the City Hall visioning and design project with RATIO, and reserve funds from the General Fund and Solid Waste Fund.